derivia/study-notes/notes/COMPUTER-SCIENCE.md

         - Chapter 10 - Instruction Set Architecture
         - Chapter 11 - Memory Architecture and Organization
 - [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X)
-    - **Important:** Reading this book will only have limited value.
+    - Important: Reading this book will only have limited value.
 This book is a great review of algorithms and data structures, but won't teach you how to write good code.
 You have to be able to code a decent solution efficiently
     - AKA CLR, sometimes CLRS, because Stein was late to the game
 - [Computer Architecture, Sixth Edition: A Quantitative Approach](https://www.amazon.com/dp/0128119055)
     - For a richer, more up-to-date (2017), but longer treatment

 ## System Design, Scalability, Data Handling

-**You can expect system design questions if you have 4+ years of experience.**

 - Scalability and System Design are very large topics with many topics and resources, since there is a lot to consider when designing a software/hardware system that can scale.